gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What they can do better</span>
 - REST-API: Lack or error handling
 <br>
-Ex: typing string to get hero's ID yeild 404 error rather than returning an empty list
+Ex: typing string to get hero's ID yield 404 error rather than returning an empty list
 - Should provide sample response for a sample input.
 Currently only return "200" OK reponse
 - Top players should have a filter to sort the players by rank/level/win rate